denniszielke/ethereum_lab/ParitySetup.md

 ![](/img/2017-10-13-08-29-11.png)

 5. Now we need to create our parity config - use the config generator from https://paritytech.github.io/parity-config-generator/
-Look up further documentation here: https://github.com/paritytech/parity/wiki/Configuring-Parity#config-file
+Look up further documentation here.
+You should be fine if you use the config.toml from the parity folder. https://github.com/paritytech/parity/wiki/Configuring-Parity#config-file